frictionlessdata/datapackage/tabular-data-package/README.md

+---
 title: Tabular Data Package
----
 slug: tabular-data-package
----
-mediatype: application/vnd.datapackage+json
----
 version: 1.0.0-rc.2
----
+created: 7 May 2012
 updated: 2 May 2017
----
-created: 7 May 2012
----
+mediatype: application/vnd.datapackage+json
 descriptor: datapackage.json
+abstract: A simple format for describing tabular-style data for publishing and sharing.
 ---
-abstract:

-A simple format for describing tabular-style data for publishing and sharing.
----
-body:

-## Introduction
+# Introduction

 Tabular Data Package is a simple container format used for publishing and sharing tabular-style data.
 The format's focus is on simplicity and ease of use, especially online.
 In addition, the format is focused on data that can be presented in a tabular structure and in making it easy to produce (and consume) tabular data packages from spreadsheets and relational databases.